-UCT has its own bus service called the UCT Shuttle.
-This, along with a range of public and private transport options, will help you get around campus and the city.
+There are a number of public and private transport options available that will help you get around campus and the city.

 Minibus taxis pick up and drop off passengers along virtually every main route in the city.
 The Mowbray and Claremont UCT Shuttle stops are a few steps away from minibus taxi hubs, and there are multiple stops near some UCT residences.